louiss0/forastro/packages/nx-astro-plugin/README.md

 - Generators:
   - init: prepare workspace defaults (no integrated mode)
-  - app: create an Astro app using create-astro
+  - app: create an Astro app in the Nx tree
-  - add-integration: add/configure integrations (astro add)
+  - add-integration: add/configure integrations in the Nx tree
   - content: generate content files with validation
   - page: generate static or dynamic pages
   - component: generate Astro or framework components